-Section 1.
-The borough controller shall, before entering upon the duties of his office, take and subscribe the oath prescribed by section one, article seven, of the Constitution of this Commonwealth; and shall give bond to the borough with two or more sureties or with a surety company, to be approved by the council in such sum as they may by ordinance direct, conditioned for the faithful discharge of his duties.
+Section 1055.
+Oath and Bond of Controller.-The borough controller shall, before entering upon the duties of his office, take and subscribe the oath prescribed by section one, article seven, of the Constitution of this Commonwealth, and shall give bond to the borough, with two or more sureties or with a surety company to be approved by the council, in such sum as they may by ordinance direct, conditioned for the faithful discharge of his duties.
+The amount of said bond shall be sufficient to adequately protect the borough from any illegal or unfaithful action by the controller.
 The cost of such bond shall be paid by the borough.
-Section 2.
-The borough controller shall receive a